Rotelle with Tomatoes, Artichokes, and Basil

 Meanwhile, heat the olive oil in a large skillet.
 Add the garlic and red pepper and sauté until the pepper has softened.

 Add the tomatoes and sauté just until they have lost their raw quality; don’t let them soften too much.
 Add the remaining ingredients and cook until just heated through.

-Combine the pasta with the vegetable mixture in the casserole dish and toss together.
+Combine the pasta with the vegetable mixture in the serving container and toss together.
 This dish is best served warm or even at room temperature rather than hot.